 New Google Home Services Ad Format Puts Lead Qualifiers Up Front

-Home services professionals are not featured in the search results with the newest ad version.
+Home services professionals are no longer featured in the search results with the newest ad version.

 Google is testing a new, smaller format for Home Services Ads (HSA).